alirezakhosravi/NopFramework/README.md

 ```
 On above code 'Name value' replace with {0} and 'Description value' replace with {1}.

-If you want to change some attribites by default parameter type, you can use SearchableAttribute above property and set UseFor parameter for this.
+If you want to change some propertis by default parameters type, you can use SearchableAttribute above property and set UseFor parameter for this.
+In this case, ThreeLetterIsoCode use for Description on search structure.
 ```
 [Searchable(UseFor = ParameterType.Description)]
 public string ThreeLetterIsoCode { get; set; }